simonambridge/RTFAP2/README.md

 A ReSTful web interface provides an API for calling programs to query the data in Cassandra.
 To use the web service, use the example url’s supplied - these will return a json representation of the data using the ReST service.

-The sample queries are served by a web service written in node js.
+The sample queries are served by a web service written in Node.js.
 The code for this web service is provided in the repo.

 Navigate to the restDSE directory: